infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 Just reboot your router once and it should work.
 If it still doesn't work, make sure that `dnscrypt-proxy` is enabled and working.
 SSH to your router and do `service dnscrypt-proxy enable; service dnscrypt-proxy restart`.

+**Can I get this firmware even faster?**

+Yes.
+If you don't use PPPoE or another tunneling protocol, you can remove the line `option mtu_fix 1` in `/etc/config/firewall` to squeeze out another 200-30Mbps.

 ## Changelog
 - 2017-07-02
   - Re-added `ath9k-htc` and a couple of other recently "lost" kmods